wishthis/docker/README.md

     volumes:
       - ./config.php:/var/www/html/src/config/config.php
 ```

+Wishthis will be available to http://localhost:80.

+You can use a reverse proxy ([Nginx](https://www.nginx.com/),[ Traefik](https://doc.traefik.io/traefik/getting-started/quick-start/), [SWAG](https://docs.linuxserver.io/general/swag)...) to serve wishthis with is own (sub)domain name.

+### Permanent configuration
 At first launch, if you didn't create a Wishthis's configuration file by mounting a permanent volume, You will be invite to setup Wishthis and database.

-### Permanent configuration

 To keep your database configuration  permanent, mount a volume (see example above), create a file named `config.php` and copy the [`config-sample.php` from Github's repo](https://github.com/wishthis/wishthis/blob/develop/src/config/config-sample.php).